miriamamiri/miriamamiri.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Welcome to my academic website!

-I am an Economics PhD Candidate at Simon Fraser University.
+I am a PhD Economist at Simon Fraser University.